happycoder0011/happycoder0011/README.md

 #### 🤔 I’m trying to turn my ideas into code
 #### 💬 Talk to me about React | Web Tech | cats and food(not catfood!) or anything and everything ;)
 #### 🌱 I’m currently learning  TypeScript and Redux
+#### ✨ I believe in the power of data.
+Curious about Data Science and ML algorithms.

 ## ✨ I love to build around: